 The term influenza originates from Italy in the 1400s; this was after the ‘Influence of the Stars’ epidemic raged across Europe, Asia and Africa.
 Over 31 potential outbreaks were recorded between 1404 – 1900, resulting in thousands of deaths.

-In the last century there were three influenza pandemics that occured – the Spanish Influenza, Asian Influenza and Hong Kong Influenza.
+In the last century, there were three influenza pandemics that occurred – the Spanish Influenza, Asian Influenza and Hong Kong Influenza.
 Spanish influenza, which probably originated in France, killed up to 100 million people – more than both World Wars combined!

 But what caused the flu?

-A group in London lead by Wilson Smith, along with his colleagues Sir Christopher Andrewes and Sir Patrick Laidlaw, discovered the cause of flu.
+A group in London led by Wilson Smith, along with his colleagues Sir Christopher Andrewes and Sir Patrick Laidlaw, discovered the cause of flu.
 Nobody knew, until then, that it was a virus.

 The History of the Vaccine